Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies

 The denominator $\int_{4\pi}F_{\rm org}(A_{\rm BT}({\bf n}, R),\theta)d\Omega$ in Equation \ref{eq:fnorm2} is derived by integrating $F_{\rm earth}$.

-We conduct the improved maximum-likelihood analysis following Equation \ref{eq:fearth} to the same datasets as in Sections \ref{sec:difpure} and \ref{sec:difMMCv3}.
+We conduct the improved maximum-likelihood analysis following Equation \ref{eq:fearth} to the same datasets as in Sections \ref{sec:difMMCv3}.
 Note that the new analysis is carried out assuming that we know the event-by-event mass of each mock event.
 Figure \ref{fig:fix_MMCv3} illustrates the results in the same manner as Figure \ref{fig:difMMCv3}, but for the estimation following Equation \ref{eq:fearth}.
-In all cases, the analysis improves the estimated parameters $(f_{\rm ani},\theta)$.
+In all cases, the analysis improves the estimates of the parameters $(f_{\rm ani},\theta)$.
 Specifically, the GMF bias is reduced when the separation angular scales $\theta$ are small.
 For a larger separation angular scale, there is still a significant difference between the estimated parameters and the true parameters $(f_{\rm ani}^{\rm true},\theta^{\rm true})$.
-Because the GMF bias caused by the regular component of the GMF is effectively reduced within $1\sigma$ contour, sources of the dispersion are the random magnetic component and the statistical fluctuation.
+Because the GMF bias caused by the regular component of the GMF is effectively reduced within $1\sigma$ contour, the origins of the dispersion should be the statistical fluctuation.
 Future observations with large statistics are expected to reduce the dispersion.
-In this analysis, we assumed a perfect event-by-event mass resolution, but the effect of a realistic mass resolution will be discussed in a future publication.
+In this analysis, we assumed a perfect event-by-event energy and (rigidity) resolution, but the effect of realistic resolutions will be discussed in a future publication.